SENSORY PROCESSING DISORDER help for TODAY

 I’d like to suggest FIVE “Out of the POCKET Ideas” to help your family today:

-Occupational therapists may recommend weighted blankets and vests, use of vibratory toys and toothbrushes, brushing activities, specific activities that should be completed throughout the day (known as a sensory activity diet) or playing in sensory bins.
-Check out our Pinterest board here.
+- activities that use the gross (large) body muscles are generally calming.
+They include lifting heavy items (like a laundry basket), doing Yoga poses, doing “push-ups” while standing along the wall.
+Occupational therapists may recommend weighted blankets and vests, use of vibratory toys and toothbrushes, brushing activities, specific activities that should be completed throughout the day (known as a sensory activity diet), or playing in sensory bins.